Drawing electrical symbols

 Creating a symbol

-Use command File - New symbol.
-A new document is created.
-Draw the graphics elements (lines, rectangles) that make up the symbol.
+Use File - New symbol to create a new document.
+Then draw the graphical elements (lines, rectangles) that make up the symbol.

-When creating a symbol, graphical shapes need to be placed in a symmetric way, so that the symbol is symmetric to axes of the working screen.
+When creating a symbol, place graphical shapes symmetrically so the symbol is centered on the axes of the working screen.

 center objects